marihalm47/rest-assured-bug-buster/README.md

 ## Develop automation scripts using BDD approach - Cucumber-Java :
 Tests are written in the Cucumber framework using the Gherkin Syntax.
 More about Gherkin & Cucumber can be found at [https://cucumber.io/docs/reference]

-## The Page Object Design Pattern (Selenium PageFactory) :
-Page Object Model, also known as POM, is a design pattern,that creates an object repository for storing all web elements.
-It helps reduce code duplication and improves test case maintenance.
-Page Object Model using Page Factory is implemented in Selenium automation frameworks.
-It helps in maintaining the test scripts by separating the test objects from the test scripts.
-When A test fails due to selector that is no longer valid/have changed, and that selector may be used by many other steps.
-By having all selectors at single place, fixing one selector on the page object could repair a number of failing tests that were affected by the same selector

 ## Data Driven Selenium Cucumber:
 In our project we used Data driven methodology.Data driven testing means passing data with the help of  external sources like xls,xlsx,csv files., etc. In this we are taking inputs from external source.